enders-o/video-streaming-service/README.md

 - Web application framework: **Express.js**
     - Upload endpoint /api/upload - Uploads file from local to s3 and deletes the local file
     - Download endpoint /api/download - Streams video content from s3

+The file system service is a node and express js microservice responsible for storing uploaded files to S3 and retrieving requested files from S3.
+When a user uploads a file, it recieves the path to that file in a local temporary directory.
+It then reads the file and uploads it to S3.
+After uploading the file it deletes the temporary file as it's no longer needed.
+When a user requests a video to view, it recieves the name of the video, which should correspond to a key in your S3 bucket.
+It then retrieves the file from the S3 bucket and responds with data in that file.

 ## database - Database Service
 - Programming language: **SQL**